Faculty of Economics Policies

 Diploma Policy

-In order to realize Musashi University 's "Basic Educational Goals," Faculty of Economics will award a Bachelor's degree (Economics) to students who have completed the required courses and 124 credits for graduation set by the Faculty and have acquired the following knowledge, skills, and attitudes.
+In order to realize Musashi University 's "Basic Educational Goals," Faculty of Economics will award a Bachelor's degree Bachelor of Economics to students who have completed the required courses and 124 credits for graduation set by the Faculty and have acquired the following knowledge, skills, and attitudes.

 1. Students will have acquired broad knowledge and a deep understanding of the natural sciences, humanities, and social sciences, and will be able to comprehensively grasp the problems that occur around us.
 They will also have acquired specialized knowledge that will enable them to solve increasingly complex social problems using the knowledge and research and analysis methods learned in economics, business administration, and finance.